urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 )
 lines(opo_imperv$lower ~ imperv$Impervious, lwd = 2, lty = 2)
 lines(opo_imperv$upper ~ imperv$Impervious, lwd = 2, lty = 2)
+dev.off()
 ```
 <p float="center">
   <img src="./plots/opo_imperv_basic.png" alt="Occupancy plot of opossum across impervious cover using plot()" width="500" height="auto" />
 </p>

-If you want to save this plot locally and control the size, you can wrap this code in a `png` function ending with `dev.off()`.
 You can also play around with the color using the package `colourpicker`.
 You can add multiple colors at a time or delete the extra colors to add one at a time.
 Once you install the library, simply click **Addins> Colour Picker** on the top of the R console and select any color.

 let's try to make this plot again using `ggplot` and `Colour Picker`.
 To save a ggplot locally, we can use the `ggsave` function.